Have Personal Injury Questions?

 You may also be entitled to “loss of use” damages, which may include the cost of a rental vehicle during the time your vehicle is repaired or evaluated.
-An extremely small percentage of claims may be eligible for “punitive damages.”
-However, punitive damages, which are based on reckless or intentional conduct and designed to punish the person who hurt you, are extremely rare in California.
+Additionally, an extremely small percentage of claims may be eligible for “punitive damages”.
+However, punitive damages — which are based on reckless or intentional conduct and designed to punish the person who hurt you — are extremely rare in California.

-It is often very difficult to estimate claim/case values before medical treatment is completed.
-In addition, health care billing procedures, insurance policy contracts, Medicare, Medi-Cal and other government programs can all affect the amount of money you will receive.
-For the best results, contact an experienced San Diego accident attorney as soon as possible, save all evidence and do not sign documents or permit recorded statements before you get legal advice.
-You can receive a free, no-obligation consultation with the Dudek Law Firm APC by calling (858) 530-4800 or filling out an online case review form.
+Further, it is often very difficult to estimate claim/case values before medical treatment is completed.
+In addition, healthcare billing procedures, insurance policy contracts, Medicare, Medi-Cal and other government programs can all affect the amount of money you will receive.
+If you are intent on pursuing legal action for a serious injury, then it is in your best interest to contact an experienced San Diego accident attorney as soon as possible.
+It is also important to save all the evidence you can, to not sign any documents or permit recorded statements before you receive legal advice from a trusted attorney.

-If I know the medical bills, can I estimate how much an insurance company will pay me?
-Not anymore.
+To many people’s frustration, not anymore.
 In the past, insurance carriers and car accident attorneys frequently estimated the total claim/case value based on the amount of medical bills.
-However, now, many insurance companies use sophisticated software programs to maximize their profits by minimizing the amount of each claim they pay.
-The software programs require huge amounts of detailed documentation, in order to generate an “expected value.”
-If the insurance claims adjuster does not receive the proper documentation to “feed the computer,” the claim value will be underestimated.
-In order to get the best result, it is necessary to know the data required (referred to as “value drivers” in the computer programs), obtain appropriate documentation that contains this data and present the information quickly and accurately to busy insurance adjusters, who handle many claims at the same time.
-An experienced San Diego car accident attorney who has knowledge of the procedures can help you maximize your recovery.
+These days many insurance companies use sophisticated software programs to maximize their profits by minimizing the amount of each claim they pay.
+The software programs require huge amounts of detailed documentation in order to generate an “expected value” of a claim.
+If the insurance claims adjuster does not receive the proper documentation, then the claim value will be underestimated.
+In order to get the best result, it is necessary to know the data required, obtain appropriate documentation that contains this data and present the information quickly and accurately to insurance adjusters.

-The Dudek Law Firm APC primarily represents individuals and families on a contingency basis.
-The legal fee percentage varies based on numerous factors including the client’s age, degree of difficulty, expected time frames, type of case, etc. Some percentages are governed by California or federal law, including claims of minors and cases involving certain government defendants.
-For an estimate of expected costs and fees, please contact a San Diego personal injury lawyer at (858) 530-4800 or fill out our consultation form on the Contact page.
+Dudek Law Firm APC primarily represents individuals and families on a contingency basis.
+The legal fee percentage varies based on numerous factors including the client’s age, degree of difficulty of the case, expected time frames, type of case etc. Some percentages are governed by California or federal law, including claims of minors and cases involving certain government defendants.
+For an estimate of expected costs and fees — and to discuss your case in further detail — please contact our San Diego personal injury law firm at (858) 530-4800 or contact us online today.